mdctleo/319-JABC-HR/README.md

 3. Do _not_ merge branches into master without the approval of at least one other team member.

 ## Backend
-1. At root directory run yarn build to compile typescripts
+1. Run `yarn build` from the root directory to compile TypeScript source files.
-2. At root directory run yarn start to start the server
+2. Run `yarn start` from the root directory to start the server.
-3. The server will be listening on port 8080
+3. The server will be listening on port 8080.

 ## Frontend
-1. At frontend directory run yarn build to compile react scripts
+1. Run `yarn build` from the root of `frontend/` to compile React source files.
-2. At root directory run yarn start to start client
+2. Run `yarn build` from directory to start client.
-3. The client will be on port 3000
+3. The client will exist on port 3000.